ArinzeGit/Advice-Generator-App/README.md

 # Advice generator app

-This is my solution to the ['Advice generator app' challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
-Frontend Mentor challenges help me improve my coding skills by building realistic projects.
+A dynamic web application that fetches and displays random advice from an API upon button click, built using React and TypeScript as part of the ['Advice generator app' challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This project showcases my ability to integrate APIs and build interactive applications using React and TypeScript.
+It demonstrates skills in handling asynchronous data and creating a user-friendly experience.

 ## Table of contents